TRISTAN-ORF/TIS_transformer/README.md

 options:
-  -h, --help            show this help message and exit --prob_th				minimum prediction threshold at which site is deemed worthy of attention (default: 0.01) --save_path           save file path (default: results) --output_type         file type of output predictions (default: npy)
+  -h, --help            show this help message and exit --prob_th             minimum prediction threshold at which site is deemed worthy of attention (default: 0.01) --save_path           save file path (default: results) --output_type         file type of raw model outputs (default: npy)
 ```

 ## 🖊️ Citation <a name="citation"></a>